China's Huawei Technologies 2014 profit grows 33 percent

 Questions have also been raised, in Britain and elsewhere, about the potential security implications of allowing the Chinese company access to critical networks.

-The company, which has been effectively locked out of the U.S. telecoms market after a U.S. Congressional report labelled it a potential cyber security threat, scored a victory in Britain last week when a government-ordered inspection concluded its equipment posed no danger to Britain's national security.
+The company, which has been effectively locked out of the U.S. telecoms market after a U.S. Congressional report labeled it a potential cybersecurity threat, scored a victory in Britain last week when a government-ordered inspection concluded its equipment posed no danger to Britain's national security.

 CONSUMER DEVICES BUSINESS REVENUE JUMPS

-Huawei's consumer devices business recorded the biggest jump in revenue last year, up 32.6 percent, amid competition from domestic peers Lenovo Group and Xiaomi Inc. In its enterprise division, which builds private networks for companies and organisations, revenue rose 27.3 percent.
+Huawei's consumer devices business recorded the biggest jump in revenue last year, up 32.6 percent, amid competition from domestic peers Lenovo Group (0992.HK) and Xiaomi Inc [XTC.UL].
+In its enterprise division, which builds private networks for companies and organizations, revenue rose 27.3 percent.

-Huawei had targeted overall revenue of $70 billion (47 billion pounds) by 2018, which translates as roughly 10 percent annual growth.
+Huawei had targeted overall revenue of $70 billion by 2018, which translates as roughly 10 percent annual growth.
 The firm has said it will invest 14 percent of its global revenues this year into research and development.

-The company missed its smartphone sales target last year in a market dominated by Apple Inc and Samsung Electronics Inc.
+The company missed its smartphone sales target last year in a market dominated by Apple Inc (AAPL.O) and Samsung Electronics Inc (005930.KS).

 (Additional reporting by Gerry Shih; Editing by Richard Pullin and Himani Sarkar)